GEMINI-multimorbidity/.github/profile/README.md

  - two large population-representative primary care datasets: **_CPRD_** and **_SIDIAP_**,
  - up to three sources of genetics data: **_UK Biobank_**, **_FinnGen_**, and multiple consortium meta-analyses (where available).

-⭐ Our seminal paper is available!
-If you use these resources please cite the preprint and resource release version:
+⭐ Our preprint is available!
+If you use these resources please cite the below and include the resource release version:

 > Murrin _et al._ (2024) **A systematic analysis of the contribution of genetics to multimorbidity and comparisons with primary care data**. _medRxiv_. [https://doi.org/10.1101/2024.05.13.24307009](https://doi.org/10.1101/2024.05.13.24307009)